zxc308/P4-tutorials/exercises/qos/README.md

 	3. Update the ethernet source address with the address of the switch.
 	4. Decrement the TTL.
 5. An ingress control block that checks the protocols and sets the ipv4.diffserv.
-6. A deparser that selects the order in which fields inserted into the outgoing packet.
+6. A deparser that selects the order in which headers are inserted into the outgoing packet.
 7. A `package` instantiation supplied with the parser, control, checksum verification and recomputation and deparser.